-Mortality rates were based on the RP-2000 Combined Mortality Table for Male and Females, as appropriate, with adjustments for mortality improvements based on Scale BB as follows:
+Mortality rates were based on the RP-2000 Combined Mortality Table for Males or Females, as appropriate, with adjustments for mortality improvements based on Scale BB as follows:

-• For TRS members: The Pub-2010 Teachers Headcount Weighted Below Median Healthy Retiree Mortality Table projected generationally with MP-2019 projection scale (set forward one year and adjusted 106%) is used for death after service retirement and beneficiaries.
-The Pub-2010

-Teachers Mortality Table for Disabled Retirees projected generally with MP-2019 Projection scale (set forward one year and adjusted 106%) is used for death prior to retirement.
-For both, rates of improvement were reduced by 20% for all years prior to the ultimate rate.

-• For PSERS members: The RP-2000 Blue-Collar Mortality Table projected to 2025 with projection scale BB (set forward 3 years for males and 2 years for females) is used for the period after service retirement and for beneficiaries of deceased members.
+- For TRS members: The Pub-2010 Teachers Headcount Weighted Below Median Healthy Retiree Mortality Table projected generationally with MP-2019 projection scale (set forward one year and adjusted 106%) is used for death prior to retirement and for service retirements and beneficiaries.
+The Pub-2010 Teachers Mortality Table for Disabled Retirees projected generationally with MP-2019 Projection scale (set forward one year and adjusted 106%) is used for disability retirements.
+For both, rates of improvement were reduced by 20% for all years prior to the ultimate rate. - For PSERS members: The RP-2000 Blue-Collar Mortality Table projected to 2025 with projection scale BB (set forward 3 years for males and 2 years for females) is used for the period after service retirement and for beneficiaries of deceased members.
 The RP-2000 Disabled Mortality Table projected to 2025 with projection scale BB (set forward 5 years for both males and females) is used for the period after disability retirement.
 Rates of mortality in active service was based on the RP-2000 Employee Mortality Table projected to 2025 with projection scale BB.
 There is a margin for future morality improvement in the tables used by the plan.